sillsdev/web-languageforge/README.md

 ## Developers ##

-We use a modified [Gitflow](http://nvie.com/posts/a-successful-git-branching-model/) process.
+We use a modified [Gitflow](http://nvie.com/posts/a-successful-git-branching-model/) process to manage changes.

 ### Typical ###
 1. Create a branch off of `develop`